wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Jackie:** But we need to know how you created such a large power surge.
 We will steal this technology and become even more invincible.

 **Ken:** strictly speaking, I don't think you can become MORE invincible.
-You see it's from the Latin, invincibilis which means... _he is interrupted_
+You see it means you're impossible to defeat, I mean you can't become MORE impossible to defeat.
+It's from the Latin, invincibilis... _he is interrupted_

 **Florence:** Quiet.
 You will explain your amplification system.